- 1 Best Canister Vacuum

 Two points in balance of our praise: first, $650 is a lot to spend on a vacuum cleaner.
 Understanding this, we advise you look for discounts or refurbished models if you need a powerful canister model but can’t afford the listed price.

 Second, this is a bagged vacuum cleaner.
 Bags have some advantages – they’re usually better at trapping dust – but they also drawbacks, including the additional cost.
 You’ll need to buy a new box of bags every several months for the average home, so keep this in mind.
 However, if you clean up a lot of fine dust and are very tired (or worried, in the case of toxic materials) of have that dust fly up in your face every time you empty a canister, then a bagged option may be well worth the cost for you.
+The best vacuum cleaner is always a personal choice.

 #2 Pick Dyson Cinetic Animal Canister Vacuum – Best Canister Vacuum for Pet Hair